ArneSoko/Webdev_Shenanigans/README.md

 snake.html is actually a somewhat serious attempt at recreating snake from scratch on a platform I am unfamiliar with.

 doge.html is an earlier attempt at working with html, javascript, and CSS.
-Slight edits to the javascript, namely replacing the local source image files with imgur links, made by Arvin Ziaei.
+Slight edits to the javascript, namely replacing the local source image files with imgur links, made by Arvin Ziaei: (the owner of arvin.moe).